Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Additional Implementation Details

 \subsection{Benchmarks}

 To ensure a fair comparison, we normalize all relation names to \spatialrelations{} across benchmarks.
-All baselines we reproduced using this normalized set.
+All baselines we reproduced use this normalized set.
 We will release normalized test sets for both benchmarks.